Brine shrimp: Description

-The Laboratory of Aquaculture & Artemia Reference Center (ARC) at Ghent University possesses the largest known Artemia cyst collection, a cyst bank containing over 1,700 Artemia population samples collected from different locations around the world.
+The Laboratory of Aquaculture & Artemia Reference Center at Ghent University possesses the largest known Artemia cyst collection, a cyst bank containing over 1,700 Artemia population samples collected from different locations around the world.

 Artemia is a typical primitive arthropod with a segmented body to which is attached broad leaf-like appendages.
 The body usually consists of 19 segments, the first 11 of which have pairs of appendages, the next two which are often fused together carry the reproductive organs, and the last segments lead to the tail.
 The total length is usually about 8–10 mm for the adult male and 10–12 mm for the female, but the width of both sexes, including the legs, is about 4 mm.

 The body of Artemia is divided into head, thorax, and abdomen.
 The entire body is covered with a thin, flexible exoskeleton of chitin to which muscles are attached internally and which is shed periodically.
 In female Artemia, a moult precedes every ovulation.

 For brine shrimp, many functions, including swimming, digestion and reproduction are not controlled through the brain; instead, local nervous system ganglia may control some regulation or synchronisation of these functions.
 Autotomy, the voluntary shedding or dropping of parts of the body for defence, is also controlled locally along the nervous system.
 Artemia have two types of eyes.
 They have two widely separated compound eyes mounted on flexible stalks.
 These compound eyes are the main optical sense organ in adult brine shrimps.
 The median eye, or the naupliar eye, is situated anteriorly in the centre of the head and is the only functional optical sense organ in the nauplii, which is functional until the adult stage.